-BLK and GLD stickers series are accessories to FHF05 series and HFP01 heat flux sensors.
-These stickers allow the heat flux sensors to be used to separately measure radiative and convective heat flux.
+The BLK and GLD stickers series are accessories for FHF05 sensors and HFP01 heat flux sensors.
+These stickers allow the heat flux sensors to measure radiative and convective heat flux separately.

-As a first approximation, BLK black stickers absorb all radiation, as Figure 2.1 shows.
+As a first approximation, BLK black stickers absorb all radiation, as Figure 2.1.1 shows.

-Figure 2.1.1 BLK black stickers absorb all radiation
+Figure 2.1.1 BLK black stickers absorb all radiation.

-In contrast to BLK black stickers, GLD gold stickers as a first approximation reflect all radiation.
+In contrast to BLK black stickers, GLD gold stickers, as a first approximation, reflect all radiation.

-Figure 2.1.2 GLD gold stickers reflect all radiation
+Figure 2.1.2 GLD gold stickers reflect all radiation.

-BLK black stickers are sensitive both to radiative and convective heat flux, whereas GLD gold stickers, reflecting all radiation, are sensitive to convective heat flux only.
+BLK black stickers and the GLD gold stickers are both sensitive to convection.
 See Figure 2.1.3.

-Figure 2.1.3 Both BLK and GLD stickers are sensitive to convective heat flux
+Figure 2.1.3 Both BLK and GLD stickers are sensitive to convective heat flux.

-Summarising, radiative and convective heat flux are absorbed by the black sticker.
-The absorbed heat flows through the heat flux sensor, creating a temperature difference across the thermopile detector inside the heat flux sensor.
+In summary, radiative and convective heat flux are both measured when a black sticker covers the sensor.
+The heat absorbed and conducted at the surface, is conducted through the heat flux sensor, creating a temperature difference across the thermopile detector inside the heat flux sensor.
 This thermopile generates a small voltage proportional to the sum of the radiative and convective heat flux.

-Radiative heat flux is reflected by the gold sticker, convective heat flux is absorbed.
-The absorbed heat flows through the heat flux sensor, generating a small voltage proportional to the convective heat flux.
+Radiative heat flux is reflected by the gold sticker, convective heat flux is conducted and measured.
+The heat conducted at the surface, is conducted through the heat flux sensor, generating a small voltage proportional to the convective heat flux.

-The proportionality factor, the ratio of heat flux sensor output voltage to heat flux, is called the sensitivity S in V/(W/m2).
-This is determined individually for the heat flux sensor by calibration and reported on its product certificate.
+The proportionality factor, the ratio of heat flux sensor output voltage to heat flux, is called the sensitivity S in $V/(W/m^2)$.
+This is determined individually for the heat flux sensor by calibration at the factory and reported on its product certificate.